Dear CAS Collectors:

 Dear

 I’m so excited!
-I just
+I just love

-of them saying “howdy”.
-Is the dog
+them saying “howdy”.
+Is the dog supposed

-supposed to sit on the clown’s lap?
+to sit on the clown’s lap?
 I’m assuming so, but thought I’d check.

 Clowning Around